ClementBM/clementbm.github.io/_drafts/2022-12-07-clustering-timeseries-eda.md

 Partitional clustering procedures are stochastic due to their random start.
 Thus, it is common practice to test different random starts to evaluate local optima and choose the best result out of all repetitions.
 It tends to produce spherical clusters, but has a lower complexity, so it can be applied to very large datasets.

-# The clustering evaluation: the Silhouette score
+## 5. The evaluation: the Silhouette Score
 float: Mean Silhouette Coefficient for all samples.

 For any data point $$ i \in C_I $$ let $$a(\cdot)$$ be a measure of how well $$i$$ is assigned to its cluster, the smaller the value the better the assignement: